ismael-mendoza/ShapeMeasurementFisherFormalism/README.md

 *integrate GParameters, fisher and models better?
 *images from fisher only in ipython do not save as pdf?
 *can be more efficient if fisher does not have to produce ALL results at once.
+*update documentation. and figure out a way to keep documentation up to date.